What are the best places to live in the US? This is a question we get often.

 According to the FiveThirtyEight, the average American moves over 11 times in his or her lifetime.
 That makes the United States’ population one of the world’s most mobile — especially Millennials, who made up 43% of all movers between 2007 and 2012 — even though internal migration has slowed dramatically over the last 40 years.

-Which of the U.S.’s popular cities are people leaving the fastest?
+Which of the best places to live in the US are people leaving the fastest?
 How much of an impact does internal migration have on popular cities, or domestic migration, have on major U.S. metropolitan areas?
 We were interested in understanding this aspect of the moving process, to better understand how Americans — renters and homeowners alike — make their way across the 3.8 million square miles of their country.

 The results were not always what we expected when looking at popular cities in America.